-Sultana is a closed campus for the safety of students and staff.
-The gates remain closed during school hours.
+For the safety of students and staff Montera is a closed campus.
+The gates and perimeter doors remain closed during school hours.
 Parents are always welcome to visit and participate in special events and programs.

 Please help us by:

-- Check in at the front office with the purpose of your visit & have photo Identification - Pre arrange the visit with your child's teacher and Administration at least 24 hours in advance - Please note an Administrator must accompany classroom observations and not exceed 15-minutes
+- Check in at the front office with the purpose of your visit & have photo Identification - Pre arrange the visit with your child's teacher and Administration at least 24 hours in advance - Please note; an Administrator must accompany classroom observations/visits and usually do not exceed 20-minutes - Volunteers must complete a volunteer packet - Always have your photo identification while visiting the campus